What is Dual Diagnosis and Definition

 How to Find The Best Inpatient Dual Diagnosis Rehab

 Due to the high number of dual diagnosis rehabs listed across the United States, it can be difficult to know what to look for and what actually qualifies as a true dual diagnosis treatment program.
 The first step is to review the licensing of the facility to make sure it is approved by the state to provide treatment.
 The next set of questions is to review the treatment team who will be providing assessments and programming to you or your loved one.
 The dual diagnosis rehab treatment team should include an individual therapist, psychiatrist, counselors, and support staff.
 The treatment elements that should be used at a dual diagnosis rehab facility should offer individual therapy, medication management, psychiatric evaluation and monitoring, group therapy, support group meetings, life skills, stress management, and goal setting.

 Making the best choice for yourself or your loved one to enter a dual diagnosis rehab can be an extremely difficult decision and process.
-However, the team at Addiction Helplines has designed a process to help alleviate the additional stress and provide as much compassion and support throughout the entire process.
+However, when you call, you will speak to a Treatment Specialist at a treatment center who has designed a process to help alleviate the additional stress and provide as much compassion and support throughout the entire process.
 Suffering from a mental health condition and an addiction together can make it even more difficult to know where to start, but with the right rehab offering high quality and comprehensive treatment, you can create a new path where you can live without the struggle.
 Call a Treatment Specialist at (866) 644-7911 for a free confidential assessment and insurance verification.